 Scenario 2: 15.960 items per hour

-However, when adding an extra infeed the througput will increase.
+However, when adding an extra infeed the throughput will increase.
 Some of the trays will be emptied before reaching infeed 2.
 This allows operators to insert another product in the same round.
-We use the capacityfactor to calculate the additional throughput.
-With this set-up we use factor 1.33 to estimate the expected throughput.
+We use the capacity factor to calculate the additional throughput.
+With this set-up, we use factor 1.33 to estimate the expected throughput.
 Instead of 12.000 products per hour, the throughput is increased to 15.960 products per hour.

 Scenario 3: 24.000 items per hour

-Capacityfactor 2 can be reached by picking in seperate batches.
+Capacity factor 2 can be reached by picking in separate batches.
 All items picked for infeed 1 will be sorted before reaching infeed 2.
 All trays enter this infeed empty and available for induction.
 Items from infeed 2 will be sorted before reaching infeed 1.

 Single SKU scenario

 When working with boxes that contain single SKU’s, an alternative solution should be considered to prevent inefficient picking or a high amount of opened boxes with leftover items.
 A conveyor carrousel that connects the infeed zones is a proven solution for this scenario.
 When a single SKU is required for both infeed zones, its box can be opened at one infeed and the leftovers can be forwarded to the second infeed.

 Scenario 4: 24.000 items per hour